Blaenau Gwent and Torfaen Local Nature Partnership – Grasslands Network

 • Specialist grass cutting equipment

-• Wildflowers growing on a bank in Croesyceiliog
+• Wildflowers in Croesyceiliog

 • Council workers and volunteers raking riverside meadows